Elan 210 review

-There are many attractions to a small boat that’s easy to maintain and offers sailing with a minimum of hassle.
+There are many attractive things about a small boat that’s easy to maintain and offers sailing with a minimum of hassle.
 The Elan 210 promises fast sailing in a boat that’s easy to handle and offers a cosy and practical arrangement below decks with adequate overnight accommodation.

 The Elan 210's key attributes